 Under the roadmap, three strategic large JAXA-led flagship science missions are planned within the next ten years, with launch dates in 2015 (Astro-H), 2021 and 2025.
 The cost cap for these large missions is about \$300M, which includes the satellite bus, instrument, launch, and operations.
 Probing cosmic inflation with the CMB polarization was defined as one of several flagship science topics.
 LiteBIRD is a proposed space mission that will place stringent constraints on the physics of inflation.
 It is a candidate for one of the strategic large missions.
 LiteBIRD will map the polarization of the CMB over the full sky at several frequency bands between 50 and 320 GHz, with a resolution of 30 arcminute (at 150 GHz), and sensitivity of about 2 microK-arcminute.
-In terms of angular scales, LiteBIRD targets the range $2 \le \ell \le 300$ .
+In terms of angular scales, LiteBIRD targets the range $2 \lesssim \ell \lesssim 300$ .

-In March 2014, the Science Council of Japan (SCJ) published "the Master Plan 2014 for large-scale projects in Japan".
+In March 2014 the Science Council of Japan (SCJ) published "the Master Plan 2014 for large-scale projects in Japan".
 The plan represents the recommendations of the research community at large.
 LiteBIRD is among SCJ's 27 highest priority large-scale projects.
+LiteBird also recently won the endorsement of Japan's Ministry of Education, Culture, Sports, Science and Technology.
+Every two years the Ministry prioritizes Japan's proposed research projects.
+In August 2014 the ministry announced that LiteBird is one of 5 projects that received the highest scores for science impact and timeliness.